Stormcargo/k8s-gitops/provision/README.md

 ├─📁 config     # cluster config
 └─📁 apps       # regular apps, namespaced dir tree, loaded last
 ```

+## 🚀 Lets go

+📍 **All of the below commands** are run on your **local** workstation, **not** on any of your cluster nodes.

+### 🔐 Setting up Age

+Create an Age key pair.
+Using SOPS with Age allows us to encrypt secrets and use them in Ansible, Terraform and Flux.

+1. Create a Age Private / Public Key - `age-keygen -o age.agekey`
+2. Set up the directory for the Age key and move the Age file to it
+    ```sh
+    mkdir -p ~/.config/sops/age
+    mv age.agekey ~/.config/sops/age/keys.txt
+    ```
+3. Export the `SOPS_AGE_KEY_FILE` variable in your `bashrc`, `zshrc` or `config.fish` and source it, e.g.
+    ```sh
+    export SOPS_AGE_KEY_FILE=~/.config/sops/age/keys.txt
+    source ~/.zshrc
+    ```
+4. Fill out the Age public key in the `.config.env` under `BOOTSTRAP_AGE_PUBLIC_KEY`, **note** the public key should start with `age`...

+### ☁️ Global Cloudflare API Key

+In order to use Terraform and `cert-manager` with the Cloudflare DNS challenge you will need to create a API key.
+1. Create a API key by going [here](https://dash.cloudflare.com/profile/api-tokens).
+2. Under the `API Keys` section, create a global API Key.
+3. Use the API Key in the configuration section below.

+📍 You may wish to update this later on to a Cloudflare **API Token** which can be scoped to certain resources.
+I do not recommend using a Cloudflare **API Key**, however for the purposes of this template it is easier getting started without having to define which scopes and resources are needed.
+For more information see the [Cloudflare docs on API Keys and Tokens](https://developers.cloudflare.com/api/).

+### 📄 Configuration

+📍 The `.config.env` file contains necessary configuration that is needed by Ansible, Terraform and Flux.
+1. Copy the `.config.sample.env` to `.config.env` and start filling out all the environment variables.
+    **All are required** unless otherwise noted in the comments.
+2. Once that is done, verify the configuration is correct by running: `task verify`
+3. If you do not encounter any errors run the script to wire up the templated files: `task configure`

+### ⚡ Preparing Fedora Server with Ansible

+📍 Nodes are not security hardened by default, you can do this with [dev-sec/ansible-collection-hardening](https://github.com/dev-sec/ansible-collection-hardening) or similar if it supports Fedora Server.
+1. Ensure you are able to SSH into your nodes from your workstation using a private SSH key **without a passphrase**
+2. Install the Ansible deps: `task ansible:init`
+3. Verify Ansible can view your config: `task ansible:list`
+4. Verify Ansible can ping your nodes: `task ansible:ping`
+5. Run the Server prepare playbook: `task ansible:prepare`
+6. Reboot the nodes: `task ansible:reboot`

+### ⛵ Installing k3s with Ansible

+📍 Here we will be running a Ansible Playbook to install [k3s](https://k3s.io/) with [this](https://galaxy.ansible.com/xanmanning/k3s) wonderful k3s Ansible galaxy role.
+After completion, Ansible will drop a `kubeconfig` in `./provision/kubeconfig` for use with interacting with your cluster with `kubectl`.

+☢️ If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over.

+1. Verify Ansible can view your config: `task ansible:list`
+2. Verify Ansible can ping your nodes: `task ansible:ping`
+3. Install k3s with Ansible: `task ansible:install`
+4. Verify the nodes are online: `task cluster:nodes`

+### ☁️ Configuring Cloudflare DNS with Terraform

+📍 Review the Terraform scripts under `./provision/terraform/cloudflare/` and make sure you understand what it's doing (no really review it).
+If your domain already has existing DNS records **be sure to export those DNS settings before you continue**.

+1. Pull in the Terraform deps: `task terraform:init`
+2. Review the changes Terraform will make: `task terraform:plan`
+3. Run Terraform apply: `task terraform:apply`

+If Terraform was ran successfully you can log into Cloudflare and validate the DNS records are present.
+The cluster application [external-dns](https://github.com/kubernetes-sigs/external-dns) will be managing the rest of the DNS records you will need.

 ### 🔹 GitOps with Flux